 After this activity, candidates should choose something that they have strong feelings about as the theme for their topic.
-Candidates can use, for example, a Grade 4 subject, if it is given a Grade 6 focus.
-For example, 'Shopping' at Grade 4 can become 'Internet shopping versus high street shopping' at Grade 6.
+It may seem like a simple subject from a lower grade, but candidates can give it a Grade 6 focus.
+For example, 'Shopping' at Grade 4 can become 'Internet shopping versus High Street shopping' at Grade 6.

-Activity 3 - Which Grade 6 language functions will the candidate use?
+Which Grade 6 language functions will the candidate use?